2023 Best Biomedical Engineering Master's Degree Schools in North Carolina

 Top North Carolina Schools for a Master's in Biomedical Engineering

-Our analysis found Duke University to be the best school for biomedical engineering students who want to pursue a master’s degree in North Carolina.
-Duke is a fairly large private not-for-profit school located in the large city of Durham.
+Our 2023 rankings named Duke University the best school in North Carolina for biomedical engineering students working on their master’s degree.
+Duke is a large private not-for-profit school located in the city of Durham.

 Read full report on Biomedical Engineering at Duke University